Fred Dudley

-Frederick R. Dudley (born November 8, 1944) is an American politician in the state of Florida.
+Frederick R. Dudley (November 8, 1944 – July 13, 2026) was an American politician in the state of Florida.

+Life and career

-Dudley was born in Fort Myers and is an attorney.
+Frederick R. Dudley was born in Fort Myers and was an attorney.
 He served in the Florida House of Representatives for the 74th district from 1982 to 1986, as a Republican.
-He served in the Florida Senate from 1986 until 2000.
+He served in the Florida Senate from 1986 until 1998.
 In 1998, he ran for Florida Attorney General.
-He became a Florida Bar Certified Construction Lawyer in 2005, and practiced law in Tallahassee, specializing in representing applicants for contractor licenses, and in disciplinary proceedings.
+He became a Florida Bar Certified Construction Lawyer in 2005, and practiced law in Tallahassee, specializing in representing applicants for contractor licenses and in disciplinary proceedings.

+Dudley died on July 13, 2026, at the age of 81.